Do Crappie Eat Minnows? (Here Are The Facts)

 Of course, there are always exceptions to the rule.
 If a crappie is particularly hungry or has been swimming around a lot and needs lots of energy, it may go for a bigger minnow regardless of the time of year.
 Similarly, if a crappie is not very hungry or hasn’t been swimming around much and doesn’t need as much energy, it may go for a smaller minnow regardless of the time of year.
 But in general, time of year does have an effect on what type or size of minnow a crappie will consume.

-Read also How Do You Catch Trout For Beginners?
+Read also How Do You Catch Trout On A Sunny Day?

 7. If water temperatures rise/fall, does that impact what size or type of minnow a crappie will eat?